 Return any forms to the following address: LOE Team, SHQ, RAF Honington, Bury St Edmunds, IP31 1EE

-You can’t officially retain the SFA but on a case by case basis you may be able to request to remain in the SFA for longer than the 93 days you receive under your Notice to Vacate (NTV).
-You must complete the Proportionality Form, and submit it to the Irregular Occupants Team with all the relevant information and supporting evidence.
+You can’t officially retain the SFA but on a case-by-case basis you may be able to request to remain in the SFA for longer than the 93 days you receive under your Notice to Vacate (NTV).
+You must complete the Proportionality Form and submit it to the Irregular Occupants Team with all the relevant information and supporting evidence.

 Retaining housing overseas on educational grounds is more challenging and should be discussed as early as possible with your welfare team.